REST API Part 1

 A REST resource is an abstraction of a piece of information or an action.

-REST API is based on the usage of resources, their URIs, and the links between them.
+REST API in Salesforce is based on the usage of resources, their URIs, and the links between them.

 Use a resource to interact with your Salesforce org.
 For example, you can: